-The primary purpose of testing is to obtain diagnostic clarification of a covered mental health diagnosis; specifically, to address a diagnostic and/or treatment question(s) that cannot be answered through usual means of clinical interview and collateral data review (including review of any previous psychological testing).
+The primary purpose of Psychological Testing is to obtain diagnostic clarification of a covered mental health diagnosis; specifically, to address a diagnostic and/or treatment question(s) that cannot be answered through usual means of clinical interview and collateral data review (including review of any previous psychological testing).
+Psychological Testing is delivered by a doctoral level psychologist or a psychiatrist who is adequately trained in the administration and interpretation of psychological instruments.

-Please note that Psychological Testing is not intended to be a first line of evaluation in the vast majority of cases.
+Psychological Testing is not intended to be a first line of evaluation in the vast majority of cases.
 Testing is appropriate when a qualified mental health provider has assessed the member and is not able to diagnose and treat them without Psychological Testing.
+It is recommended that the member be assessed and referred by a Licensed Medical Professional (e.g., psychiatrist or mental health nurse practitioner).